 Of course, there is support for JSON messages as well:

 SET autocreate = true; INSERT INTO backblaze_smart_result SELECT (smart_1_normalized + smart_3_normalized) AS sum1_3_normalized, serial_number FROM `backblaze_smart` WHERE _key.serial_number LIKE 'Z%'

 If you use custom serde, you can add your jar files under

-LSQL processors translate to Kafka Streams application and it covers the entire Kafka Streams API functionality.
+Lenses SQL processors translate to Kafka Streams application.
+Lenses SQL covers the entire Kafka Streams API functionality.

 Setting consumer, producer and streaming properties,

 JOINING and aggregating can be seen in this example:

 SET `autocreate`=true; SET `auto.offset.reset`='earliest'; SET `commit.interval.ms`='120000'; SET `compression.type`='snappy'; INSERT INTO `cc_payments_fraud` WITH tableCards AS ( SELECT * FROM `cc_data` ) SELECT STREAM p.currency, sum(p.amount) as total, count(*) usage FROM `cc_payments` AS p LEFT JOIN tableCards AS c ON p._key = c._key WHERE c.blocked is true GROUP BY tumble(1,m), p.currency